the-cookie-group/cookie-basic/readme.md

     - A page named: description
     - A page named: content
     - A page named: informations
-    - You can change this pages using the file "front-page.php"
+    - You can change this pages in the file "front-page.php"

 # Frequently Asked Questions